gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### Lead#submitCustomForm
-Submit Response for a specific Custom Form using it&#39;s slug
+Submit Response for a specific Custom Form using it's slug

 ```javascript
 // Promise